 Public Intellectual: The Life of a Citizen Pilgrim – A Conversation with Richard Falk

-In discussing his memoir, he will be in conversation with some of the other leading international lawyers and scholars whose careers have been shaped or influenced by his trail-blazing work.
+In discussing his memoir, he joined in conversation with some of the other leading international lawyers and scholars whose careers have been shaped or influenced by his trail-blazing work.

 Michael Lynk, Professor of Law and UN Special Rapporteur on the Human Rights Situation in the Occupied Palestinian Territories